 ^{} The out-of-pocket limit is the most you could pay in a year for covered services.
-If you have other family members on the plan, each family member may need to meet their own out-of-pocket limit.
+If you have other family members on the plan, each family member may need to meet their own out-of-pocket limits, OR all family members may combine to meet the overall family out-of-pocket limit.
 Both of our medical plans include prescription drug coverage, so you don't need to enroll in a separate prescription drug plan.
-This chart provides highlights of the medical plans offered for the 2021 plan year.
+This chart provides highlights of the medical plans offered for the 2022 plan year.
 For more information, you may contact Human Resources for the Summaries of Benefits & Coverage (SBCs).

-Under 65 Options (continued)
+Under 65 Options, continued

-CareFirst CareFirst BlueChoice Opt Out Plus Open Access POS Plan (available to retirees under or over 65) Covered Services Covered Services In-Network Out-of-Network Calendar Year Deductible None Individual: \$300 Family: \$600 Calendar Year Out-of-Pocket Maximum Individual: \$2,100 Family: \$6,500 Individual: \$2,000 Family: \$4,000 Note: Prescription drug copays coi maximum: Individual. int toward the pharmacy out-of-pocket: \$3,500; Family: \$7,000 Maximum Lifetime Benefits Unlimited Unlimited Doctor's Sick Visit \$10 PCP copay/\$15 specialist copay 80%, after deductible Routine Physicals 100% Not covered Well-child Care 100% 80%, no deductible Routine OB/GYN Care 100% 80%, after deductible Inpatient Hospitalization (room, board, ancillary) Covered in full 80%, after deductible Surgery Inpatient: Covered in full Outpatient: Covered in full 80%, after deductible OutpatientServices \$10 PCP copay/\$15 specialist copay 80%, after deductible Diagnostic Testing Covered in full 80%, after deductible Emergency Care 100%, after \$25 copay (waived if admitted) Paid as in-network if a bonafide emergency Inpatient Mental/Nervous & Substance Abuse Covered in full 80%, after deductible Outpatient Mental/Nervous & Substance Abuse Facility Practitioner: Covered in full Private Practice: \$10 copay 80% after deductible 80% after deductible Rehabilitation Therapy 100% after \$15 copay (up to 30 visits per condition per calendar year) 80% after deductible (up to 30 visits per condition per calendar year) Prescription Drugs† (See page 21 for more information.)
-Participating retail pharmacy (up to a 34-day supply): Generic/Tier 1: \$10 Preferred brand/Tier 2: \$20 Non-preferred brand/Tier 3: \$35 Preferred Specialty/Tier 4: you pay 50% up to \$100 maximum Non-preferred Specialty/Tier 5: you pay 50% up to \$150 maximum Mail order (90-day supply): Generic/Tier 1: \$20 Preferred brand/Tier 2: \$40 Non-preferred brand/Tier 3: \$70 Preferred Specialty/Tier 4: you pay 50% up to \$200 maximum Non-preferred Specialty/Tier 5: you pay 50% up to \$300 maximum Non-participating pharmacy: Member submits claim to CVS Caremark, which is reimbursed at the average wholesale price (AWP).
-Member is responsible for copay and any charges over AWP (no deductible) Non-preferred Specialty/Tier 5: you pay 50% up to \$300 maximum Prescription drug copays count toward d the pharmacy out-of-pocket m 00; Family: \$7,000
+CareFirst BlueChoice Opt Out Plu us Open Access POS Plan (available t to retirees under or over 65) Covered Services In-Network Out-of-Network Calendar Year Deductible None Individual: \$300 Family: \$600 Calendar Year Out-of-Pocket Individual: \$2,100 Individual: \$2,000 Maximum Family: \$6,500 Family: \$4,000 Note: Prescription drug copays count pocket maximum: Individual: \$3,500; Maximum Lifetime Benefits Unlimited Unlimited Doctor's Sick Visit \$10 PCP copay \$15 specialist copay 80%, after deductible Routine Physicals 100% Not covered Well-child Care 100% 80%, no deductible Routine OB/GYN Care 100% 80%, after deductible Inpatient Hospitalization (room, board, ancillary) Covered in full 80%, after deductible Surgery Inpatient: Covered in full Outpatient: Covered in full 80%, after deductible Outpatient Services \$10 PCP copay \$15 specialist copay 80%, after deductible Diagnostic Testing Covered in full 80%, after deductible Emergency Care 100%, after \$25 copay (waived if admitted) Paid as in-network if a bonafide emergency Inpatient Mental/Nervous & Substance Abuse Covered in full 80%, after deductible Outpatient Mental/Nervous & Substance Abuse Facility Practitioner: Covered in full Private Practice: \$10 copay 80% after deductible 80% after deductible Rehabilitation Therapy 100% after \$15 copay (up to 30 visits per condition per calendar year) 80% after deductible (up to 30 visits per condition per calendar year)